jhkim610/Spiking_Neural_Network_Conversion/README.md

-# implementation of the paper
+implementation of the paper
-# Conversion of Continuous-Valued Deep Networks to Efficient Event-Driven Networks for Image Classification
+Conversion of Continuous-Valued Deep Networks to Efficient Event-Driven Networks for Image Classification

-# run the code in the following order
+run the code in the following order

-# 1. cnn.py
+1. cnn.py
-#   this code will train a continuous-valued neural newtork
-#   and then it will save the weights and normalization factors for SNN
+    this code will train a continuous-valued neural newtork and then it will save the weights and normalization factors for SNN
-# 2. snn.py
+2. snn.py
-#   test SNN
+    test SNN
-# Spiking_Neural_Network_implementation
-# Spiking_Neural_Network_implementation